MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-capabilities.md

 That's all it took to setup your container and join the meeting's session.
 Now, let's review the different types of _distributed data structures_ that you can use with the Live Share SDK.

 > [!TIP]
-> Make sure the Teams Client SDK is initialized before using the Live Share APIs.
+> Ensure that the Teams Client SDK is initialized before using the Live Share APIs.

 ## Fluid distributed data structures